- Is the new APS the same as the BMS?

 - What is a performance window?

-A performance window is a period prior to the selection of a National Team, where SA may consider an athlete’s performances to determine if minimum performance standards have been met for access to a particular level of competition.
+A performance window is a period prior to the selection of a National Team, where athlete’s performances can be used to determine their APS.

 - Is an ISSF World Cup the same as an ISSF Grand Prix?